 For children, the equivalent of Christmas stocking-stuffers are a dreidel (a special toy top with Hebrew letters on each side), or little bags of chocolate wrapped in gold paper to look like coins.

 For adults, consider beautiful menorah candles, fine cooking oil, or a Jewish cook book.
 That said, your friend or colleague might prefer a foodie experience, such as a cooking class at the Brooklyn Kitchen to a Passover cookbook collecting dust in a crowded Carroll Gardens apartment.

 If you buy wrapping paper, select a generic pattern or splurge on special Hanukkah wrapping (even though it may be overpriced and when you unroll it there'll be less of it than you expect.)
-Or, go green, and artfully recycle an old section of The New York Times or brown wrapping paper from your last batch of shirts from the Chinese laundry.
+Or, go green, and artfully recycle an old section of The New York Times or brown wrapping paper from your last batch of shirts from your dry-cleaners.

 Ditto the gift card: buy, use or make a Hanukkah card, or use a global-peace themed card from a charity such as UNICEF, but for the sake of consistency, don't put a Christmas card on your Hanukkah gift.
-Or, make a combo of Christmas-Hanukkah gift wrap for mixed-faith families (see photo).
+Or, make a combo of Christmas-Hanukkah gift wrap for mixed-faith families.

 Edited by Alison Lowenstein